oasisprotocol/oasis-core/docs/adr/0013-runtime-upgrades.md

 - Deploy runtimes with the initial Deployment populated.

 - Update the runtime version via the deployment of a new version of the descriptor with an additional version info entry.
-Nodes must upgrade their runtime binary and configuration by the `ValidFrom` epoch or the runtime will halt.
+  Sufficient nodes must upgrade their runtime binary and configuration by the `ValidFrom` epoch or the runtime will fail to be scheduled (no special handling is done, this is the existing "insufficient nodes" condition).

 - Aborting or altering pending updates via the deployment of a new version of the descriptor with the removed/ammended not-yet-valid `Deployments` is possible in this design, but perhaps should be forbidden.

-- Altering exisiting `Deployments` entries is strictly forbidden.
+- Altering exisiting `Deployments` entries is strictly forbidden, except the removal of superceded descriptors.

+- Deploying descriptors with `Deployments` that will never be valid (as in one that is superceded by a newer version) is strictly forbidden.

 The `RuntimeHash` digest is to be used on each exeuctor node to catch misconfiguration.
 It will be enforced on a per-node basis, with an